awkwardbunny/bsos-reborn/README.md

 ```

 ###Running
-With the Bochs emulator installed and configured with bochsrc file,
+Since the bochsrc configuration file is set for 'sdl' make sure bochs-sdl is installed.
+Since the Bochs emulator installed and configured with bochsrc file,
 ```
 bochs
 ```